SigNoz/signoz.io/blog/2022-04-24-opentelemetry-vs-opentracing.md

 At the moment, Jaeger OpenTelemetry libraries are experimental. <a href = "https://www.jaegertracing.io/docs/1.21/opentelemetry/" rel="noopener noreferrer nofollow" target="_blank">Jaeger official website</a> mentions that Jaeger OpenTelemetry binaries are **almost** backward compatible with the current Jaeger binaries.

-## SigNoz - An APM built natively for OpenTelemetry
+## SigNoz - An Open Source APM built natively for OpenTelemetry

 SigNoz is a full-stack open source APM built natively to support OpenTelemetry.
 At SigNoz, we believe that OpenTelemetry is going to be the world standard for instrumenting cloud-native applications.